You don’t have to be the one to fix what’s wrong.

 Have you been hurt or or let down by someone, but still have the subconscious need to “fix” the relationship?
 I say subconscious because you’re on auto pilot.
 You’re so accustomed to making things right for everyone else, you let your own needs get sidetracked.

 Like the need to be in a healthy happy relationship with someone who respects you and treats you as you deserve.

 Glossing over the bad feelings and trying to smooth over any tensions.
 It’s what a lot of us women do.
 If you’ve grown up in a family who were borderline difficult to get along with or you chose a partner who is, let’s just say high maintenance, you find you’re always the one to smooth things over.

 Even if you’re not in the habit of putting others needs first, you still may feel a subtle sense of guilt if you don’t step up and take care of your family, your children or your partner.
 Often again at the expense of your own needs.
 The unspoken expectation is women are the glue that holds the family together.
 We accept that concept too readily and perhaps we need to question why it’s up to us to be the fixer.

 Do “fixers” have a need to be needed?
 Of course, but I’m not talking about those who live to be in charge.
 For most of us, I believe we’re fixing more out of habit, obligation and societal pressure.
 It’s expected of us.
 We’re not doing it to get points.
 We do it because it’s what we know, what’s been drummed into us from an early age.
 Nurture, take care and soothe.

-Stop Fixing Things and See What Happens
+Stop Fixing Things

 I’m not saying don’t make any effort, but be conscious about when to let the other person meet you halfway.